 At least two (2) adult employees in each school shall have completed and been certified in a standard first-aid course, including but not limited to, CPR.

-Any school that has a student enrolled with diabetes or seizure disorders shall have on duty at least one (1) school employee who is a licensed medical professional, or has been appropriately trained to administer or assist with the self-administration of glucagon, insulin or FDA approved seizure rescue medication as prescribed by the student’s health care practitioner.
+As provided by Policy 09.224, any school that has a student enrolled with diabetes or seizure disorders shall have on duty during the school day or during any school-related activities in which the student is a participant, at least one (1) school employee who is a licensed medical professional, or has been appropriately trained to administer or assist with the self-administration of glucagon, insulin or FDA approved seizure rescue medication as prescribed by the student’s health care practitioner.

 Documentation